 - The German language is closely related to English.

-- Berlin was a divided city from 1961 until 1989 when communism fell across Eastern Europe.
-It took almost twenty years for it to become reunified, but today Berliners enjoy living in one of the world’s great cities with its rich cultural heritage, diverse population and lively nightlife scene!
+- Berlin was a divided city from 1961 until 1989, when communism fell across Eastern Europe.
+It took almost thirty years for it to become reunified.
+But today, Berliners enjoy living in one of the world’s great cities with its rich cultural heritage, diverse population, and lively nightlife scene!

-#2: Not many things in German culture are American-inspired
+1. Not many things in German Culture are American-Inspired

 Many things in German culture – from language to food to architecture – are influenced by other countries.
-But there is one thing that Germans do not seem to have been heavily influenced by: America.
+But there is one thing that Germans do not seem to have – influence by American culture.

-In fact, some things about the American lifestyle may even strike German visitors as a bit odd or repulsive.
-In general, “American” things are met with bemusement and amusement among Germans; they’re seen as something exotic but not necessarily desirable.
+In fact, some things about the American lifestyle may strike German visitors as a bit odd or repulsive.
+American things are mostly met with bemusement and amusement among Germans.
+They are seen as something exotic but not necessarily desirable.

-#3: There is way more to experience in Germany than just Berlin and Munich
+2. There’s more to Germany than just Berlin and Munich Attractions

 So you want to go to Germany and experience the culture?
 Well, there are way more things to do than just visiting Berlin and Munich.